lussierc/africa_db/writing/statusUpdate.md

 - [World Bank](https://databank.worldbank.org/data/source/africa-development-indicators#): This type of information contains the GDP (gross Domestic Products) and GDP per Capita (in current $USD) of all of the African countries between 2000 and 2012.
 This gives us an insight of the type of healthcare these African countries have and their standards of living.
 - [IMF - Real GDP Growth in Africa](https://www.imf.org/external/datamapper/NGDP_RPCH@WEO/OEMDC/ADVEC/WEOWORLD): Contains information about Africa's real GDP growth over the last few decades.

 Additionally, we completed research outside the data about Africa and found references that support the motivation of our project.
-For instance in their article ["Why Has Africa Grown Slowly"](https://www.aeaweb.org/articles?id=10.1257/jep.13.3.3), Collier, Paul, and Gunning discuss Africa's slow growth over since the late twentieth century and discuss some of the issues African economies have faced.
+For instance in their article ["Why Has Africa Grown Slowly"](https://www.aeaweb.org/articles?id=10.1257/jep.13.3.3), Collier, Paul, and Gunning discuss Africa's slow growth over since the late twentieth century and discuss some of the issues African economies have faced, such as a heavy reliance of natural resources.
+This further validates our argument of the relevance of issues surrounding African development.

 ###### Reference Citations:
 - Collier, Paul, and Jan Willem Gunning.
 1999.
 "Why Has Africa Grown Slowly?"
 Journal of Economic Perspectives, 13 (3): 3-22.